 When all’s said and done, there really is no substitute for sleep when it comes to performance in school.
 Sleep had the biggest and most positive effect on college GPA’s.
 Inversely, stimulants like coffee and prescription drugs correlated with decreases in grades, in spite of the short term energy boosts.
 Clearly, quality sleep should be chosen over ingestible stimulants whenever possible.

 Sleep and school don’t seem to be a “buy one, get one” kind of deal.
 Many people act as if one cannot be obtained without sacrificing the other, but that logic is completely wrong.
-The coffee students drink, and the drugs they may take to keep their eyes open, are doing exactly as they promised, but these habits can also negatively impact their grades. he secret to a dramatic increase in GPA is – you guessed it – sleep.
+The coffee students drink, and the drugs they may take to keep their eyes open, are doing exactly as they promised, but these habits can also negatively impact their grades. the secret to a dramatic increase in GPA is – you guessed it – sleep.
 So if you’ve been looking for an excuse to hit the snooze button (and really, who isn’t?), here it is.

 Now you can break away from your barista and find your new best friend in Best Mattress Brand – the one who really knows how to give you what you need.
-Let us help you find the perfect mattress so you can get a good night’s sleep and get the grades you’ve always dreamed of.
+Let us help you find the best mattress so you can get a good night’s sleep and get the grades you’ve always dreamed of.
 Visit us today at bestmattress-brand.org.

 We surveyed over 1,000 current college students about how their sleeping and energy habits (drinking coffee, taking Adderall or Ritalin, pulling all-nighters, etc.) affected their average GPA.